 It is a well-known fact that different things might hold completely different meanings in various cultures.
 Lack of understanding of cultural values and nuances of different groups within the organization can result in the failure of even well-intentioned rewards and recognition, as they can be hurtful and insulting for the recipients.

-This can impact the overall motivation and engagement level of the employees and force them to seek other employment options.
-In comparison, organizations that focus on the cultural differences between members of their workforce while developing their employee recognition programs enjoy better retention rates along with higher employee performance and efficiency.
+This can impact the overall motivation and engagement levels of employees and even force them to seek other employment options.
+In comparison, organizations that consider the cultural differences between members of their multi-cultural workforce in their employee recognition programs enjoy better retention rates as well as higher employee performance and efficiency.

-One effective way for organizations to make their employee rewards and recognition programs work for their multicultural workforce is to focus more on building a unique company culture.
-They can integrate the various positive aspects of different cultures to develop a homogenous culture at the workplace that seems familiar yet distinct to every individual employee.
+An effective way to make rewards and recognition programs work for a multi-cultural workforce is to focus on building a unique company culture.
+It can integrate positive aspects of different cultures to develop a homogenous culture that seems familiar yet distinct to every individual employee.

 The rewards and recognition program should be developed in alignment with the workplace culture rather than the different cultural backgrounds of employees.
 This is also an effective way to instil a deep sense of camaraderie and teamwork between the members of the workforce.

 The rapid globalization of businesses has necessitated the growth of a multi-cultural workforce even for small and mid-sized organizations.
 They can keep their workforce happy and motivated by implementing effective employee rewards and recognition policies.